-In this paper, we proposed a new mechanism, the ICLP mechanism, to achieve $\epsilon$-DP for statistical summaries in infinite-dimensional space.
-It provides a wide range of output privacy protections with more flexible data assumptions and a more robust noise injection process than current mechanisms.
+In this paper, we introduce a new mechanism, the ICLP mechanism, to achieve $\epsilon$-DP for infinite-dimensional functional summaries.
+This mechanism offers a wide range of output privacy protections with more flexible data assumptions and a more effective noise injection process compared to current mechanisms that rely on finite-dimensional embedding.
 We establish its feasibility in separable Hilbert spaces and spaces of continuous functions.
-Different approaches are proposed to construct qualified summaries compatible with the ICLP mechanism, along with parameter selection via PSS to guarantee end-to-end protection.
-In the example of mean function privacy protection, we also show that slightly over-smoothing the summary promotes the trade-off between utility and privacy, and can match the known optimal rate for mean function estimation.
+Different approaches are proposed for constructing qualified summaries compatible with the ICLP mechanism, along with parameter selection via PSS, to guarantee end-to-end protection.
+We also demonstrate that one can balance utility and privacy by controlling the degree of regularization in these strategies.
+This is demonstrated in the mean protection example by showing that slightly over-smoothing the summary allows the private summary to achieve the optimal rate for non-private mean estimation.

-There are some limitations of the proposed mechanism and interesting future works.
-As we show in Section \ref{sec:algo and implement}, the implementation of the ICLP mechanism relies on the Karhunen-Lo\'eve expansion and thus will be computationally expensive.
-Therefore, a computation approach that doesn't rely on the Karhunen-Lo\'eve expansion is an important future direction.
-Additionally, even though various experiment results show that by appropriately processing the sample trajectories and the ICLP covariance kernel, omitting the constant for PSS values has led to satisfactory performance, we believe a more careful investigation of the constant can further enhance performance.
+Despite its advantages, the ICLP mechanism has some limitations and presents opportunities for future research.
+As discussed in Section \ref{sec: algo and implement}, implementing the ICLP mechanism relies on the Karhunen-Lo\'eve expansion, which can be computationally expensive.
+Developing a computational approach that does not depend on the Karhunen-Lo\'eve expansion is an important future direction.
+Additionally, although various experimental results indicate that by appropriately processing the sample trajectories and the ICLP covariance kernel, omitting the constant for PSS values can produce satisfactory performance, we believe a more careful investigation of the constant can further enhance performance.